powsybl/.github/SECURITY.md

 In your e-mail, please give basic information about who you are (name and company), detailed steps to reproduce the vulnerabilities (some python or Java code, screenshots) and the effects.

-Github reports automatically vulnerabilities, in opening pull requests.
+Github automatically reports vulnerabilities in opening pull requests.
 The fixes are usually available for the next version, but could lead to a patch depending on the severity.

 ## When to report a vulnerability